quinn-rs/quinn/README.md

 quicr is an implementation of the [QUIC](https://en.wikipedia.org/wiki/QUIC) network protocol [undergoing standardization by the IETF](https://quicwg.github.io/).
 It is currently suitable for experimental use.
-The implementation is split up into the state macine crate `quicr-core` which performs no IO internally and can be tested deterministically, and a high-level tokio-compatible API in `quicr`.
+The implementation is split up into the state machine crate `quicr-core` which performs no IO internally and can be tested deterministically, and a high-level tokio-compatible API in `quicr`.
 See `quicr/examples/` for usage.

 [![Crates.io](https://img.shields.io/crates/v/quicr.svg)](https://crates.io/crates/quicr)